-When you have purchased the emulator presented in this user's manual, please be sure to register it.
-As the H/W Tool Customer Registration Sheet is included with this manual, fill it in and email to the following address.
+Customer Registration Sheet is included with this manual, fill it in and FAX it to your local distributor or email the same contents to the following address.
+If you register it by email, you can use a text format for user registration created when installing the software in the following folder.
 Your registered information is used for only after-sale services, and not for any other purposes.
 Without user registration, you will not be able to receive maintenance services such as a notification of field changes or trouble information.
 So be sure to carry out the user registration.